XenitAB/xenitab.github.io/docs/xks/developer-guide/introduction.md

 az account list -o table
 ```

-In the case that you have more than one subscription, you might want to change the default subscription in order to target the correct environment.
+In the case where you have more than one subscription, you might want to change the default subscription in order to target the correct environment.

 ```bash
 az account set -s <SubscriptionId>